microbiome/microbiome/README.md

 [![codecov.io](https://codecov.io/github/microbiome/microbiome/coverage.svg?branch=master)](https://codecov.io/github/microbiome/microbiome?branch=master)

-Tools for the exploration and analysis of microbiome profiling data, in particular 16S taxonomic profiling collections.
+Tools for the exploration and analysis of microbiome profiling data.
+The microbiome package focuses on large-scale population studies based on 16S taxonomic profiling.
+Many of these tools are applicable also in smaller targeted studies.
 This extends the [phyloseq](https://github.com/joey711/phyloseq) framework.
 Your feedback, suggestions and bug reports are welcome.